 You want to avoid the same approach with leads that come from high funnel advertising!

-There are marketing leads and there are sales leads – high funnel marketing leads need more info (content they want) before they start trusting you and enroll in your call to actions.
+There are marketing leads and there are sales leads – high funnel marketing leads need more info (content they want) before they start trusting you and enroll in your call to action.

 The good news is, as they repeatedly see you in their news feed from retargeting and get content from you in their inbox, they’ll begin to warm up.
 The warmer the lead, the closer they get to buying.